openzim/freecodecamp/openzim/pypi-readme.rst

 =============
-fcc2zim
+fcctozim
 =============

-@TODO Update this for fcc2zim usage
+@TODO Update this for fcctozim usage

 A scraper that downloads the whole JS course material for FCC (http://freecodecamp.org) and puts it into a locally browsable